blizzardbyte/PagePal/README.md

-# Islamic Bot
+# PagePal

-Welcome to the Islamic Bot repository!
-The Islamic Bot is a Discord bot designed to provide book recommendations on various subjects related to Islam.
+Welcome to the PagePal repository!
+The PagePal Bot is a Discord bot designed to provide book recommendations on various subjects related to Islam.
 This bot aims to help users explore and deepen their understanding of Islamic literature, spirituality, and teachings.

 ## Getting Started